 |Courtesy of www.FridaKahlo.org|

 Not like her other paintings with her face always shows up, this painting is missing the focal point of Frida Kahlo.
-She only draws her dresses hanging there empty and alone with the chaos in background.
+She only draws her dresses hanging there empty and alone with the chaos in the background.
 It seems she was saying "I may be in America but only my dress hangs there my life is in Mexico."

 Frida began this painting while still in New York and completed it after she and Diego came back to Mexico.
 She marked this painting on the back in chalk and included the engraving: "I painted this in New York when Diego was painting the mural in Rockefeller Center".

 The painting was given to Frida's trusted medicinal consultant Dr. Leo Eloesser of San Francisco.
 At the point when Dr. Eloesser passed on in 1976, he willed the painting to his long time friend Joyce Campbell.
-In 1993, Campbell sold the painting only before there was a boom market for Kahlo's works.
+In 1993, Campbell sold the painting only before there was a booming market for Kahlo's works.